-ETL stands for “extract, transform, load,” the three processes that, in combination, move data from one database, multiple databases, or other sources to a unified repository—typically a data warehouse.
+ETL, which stands for “extract, transform, load,” are the three processes that, in combination, move data from one database, multiple databases, or other sources to a unified repository—typically a data warehouse.
 It enables data analysis to provide actionable business information, effectively preparing data for analysis and business intelligence processes.

 As data engineers are experts at making data ready for consumption by working with multiple systems and tools, data engineering encompasses ETL.
 Data engineering involves ingesting, transforming, delivering, and sharing data for analysis.
 These fundamental tasks are completed via data pipelines that automate the process in a repeatable way.
 A data pipeline is a set of data-processing elements that move data from source to destination, and often from one format (raw) to another (analytics-ready).

 ETL allows businesses to consolidate data from multiple databases and other sources into a single repository with data that has been properly formatted and qualified in preparation for analysis.
 This unified data repository allows for simplified access for analysis and additional processing.
 It also provides a single source of truth, ensuring that all enterprise data is consistent and up-to-date.

 There are three unique processes in extract, transform, load.
 These are: